mlpack/mlpack/doc/embedded/supported_boards.md

 For more detailed information on these options see [this tutorial](crosscompile_armv7.md).

-Here is the generic CMake command, please check the table to modify it accoding to each architecture and the version of your compiler set, also do not forget to change `/path/to/bootlin/toolchain` by the real path:
+You can use the table below with your desired architecture to find links to appropriate Bootlin toolchains, plus the `TOOLCHAIN_PREFIX` and `CMAKE_SYSROOT` options you can use with those toolchains.
+If you have provided your own toolchain, you will need to adapt the options accordingly.

+Once you have found the correct `TOOLCHAIN_PREFIX` and `CMAKE_SYSROOT` options, adapt the CMake command below.  ***Don't forget to change `/path/to/bootlin/toolchain/` to the correct path on your system!***

 ```sh
 cmake \